-Upon the opening of Queen's Wharf, it is intended that the existing Brisbane casino at Treasury Brisbane will cease to operate and The Star Group will act as the operator of the casino at Queen's Wharf, and The Star will receive the proceeds from its proposed disposal of the Treasury Brisbane buildings (see further 'Mergers, acquisitions and divestments').
+Upon the opening of Queen's Wharf, it is intended that the existing Brisbane casino at Treasury Brisbane will cease to operate and The Star Group will act as the operator of the casino at Queen's Wharf Brisbane.

-It is intended that upon opening of the casino at Queen's Wharf, The Star Group's existing casino licence for Treasury Brisbane will be surrendered and DBC will be granted an unconditional casino licence, with The Star Group to be granted the right to operate the new Queen's Wharf casino in exchange for surrendering the Brisbane casino licence and some operational assets.
+It is intended that upon opening of the casino at Queen's Wharf Brisbane, The Star Group's existing casino licence for Treasury Brisbane will be surrendered and DBC's conditional casino licence will become unconditional, with The Star Group to be granted the right to operate the new Queen's Wharf Brisbane casino in exchange for surrendering the Treasury Brisbane casino licence and some operational assets.